International Space Weather Camp (ISWC)

 - ISWC starts accepting applications.

-- Application deadline: Last day for students to submit applications, supporting materials, reference letters, and project preferences.
+- Application deadline: Last day for students to submit applications, supporting materials, and reference letters.

 - ISWC makes offers to selected students.

-- Camp dates at the University of Alabama in Huntsville.
+- Camp in the U.S. / at The University of Alabama in Huntsville, Alabama.

-- Flight to Huntsville, Alabama (End of the Camp).
+- Return to Huntsville, Alabama, U.S. / End of the Camp.